jeremenichelli/scrollProgress/README.md

 ### Elements in your page

-The script appends two elements with the ids *progress-wrapper* and *progress-element*, but you can change this names by adding a ```prefix``` property to the configuration object.
+The script appends two elements with the ids *progress-wrapper* and *progress-element*, but you can change these names by adding a ```prefix``` property to the configuration object.

 ```js
 scrollProgress.set({ prefix: 'my-awesome-page-progress-bar' });